Welcome to the Intellectual Property Office website

 The Patent Co-Operation Treaty (PCT) came into effect in Guernsey on 23rd March 2021.

 PCT is an international patent law treaty.
 It provides a unified procedure for filing patent application to protect inventions in each of its contracting states.

 The UK is extending its application of PCT to include the Bailiwick of Guernsey.
-Any new PCT applications filed, after the date of accession, designating the UK will also include Guernsey.
+Any new PCT applications filed, after the 23rd March 2021, designating the UK will also include Guernsey.
 This means that, if a patent is subsequently granted, protection will automatically be afforded in Guernsey, without the need for applicants to re-register their UK patent in Guernsey.
 This change also means that residents and businesses located in Guernsey will be able to file new PCT applications with the UK Intellectual Property Office, the European Patent Office, or direct with the International Bureau.
-Whilst it will not be possible to file an international patent application through the Guernsey Intellectual Property Office, it will still be possible to apply for a patent in Guernsey, using the existing patent regime.
+Whilst it is not possible to file an international patent application through the Guernsey Intellectual Property Office, it is still possible to apply for a patent in Guernsey, using the existing patent regime.